shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

-# Ajax panel
+# Ajax Panel

-`AjaxPanel` is a mini-framework based on storefront plugins.
+`AjaxPanel` is a mini-framework based on Storefront plugins.
 It mimics `iFrame` behavior by integrating content from different controller actions through ajax into a single view and intercepting, usually page changing events and transforming them into XHR-Requests.

 The diagram below shows how this schematically behaves: